open-cli-tools/concurrently/README.md

   - `prefixColors`: a list of colors as supported by [chalk](https://www.npmjs.com/package/chalk).
     If concurrently would run more commands than there are colors, the last color is repeated.
     Prefix colors specified per-command take precedence over this list.
+  - `colors`: let colours be selected to vary automatically where not explicitly defined
   - `prefixLength`: how many characters to show when prefixing with `command`.
 Default: `10`
   - `raw`: whether raw mode should be used, meaning strictly process output will be logged, without any prefixes, colouring or extra stuff.